A Guide to the AWS Cloud Adoption Framework

 AWS CAF then develops workstreams or core areas of activities in the adoption plan.

 These facilitate cloud deployment production as well as the execution of cloud projects.
-Any stakeholder concerns get addressed in this phase, along with using the cloud to increase business value.
+Any stakeholder concerns get addressed in this phase, along with using the cloud to increase business outcomes and business agility.

 4. Evaluation Phase